jfeldstein/goodandclean-blog/README.md

 ## Features

 - Responsive design that works on mobile, tablet, and desktop
-- Product showcase with ratings, pros, and cons
+- Product showcase with pros and cons
+- Automatic fetching of product title and category from Amazon URLs
 - Blog posts that can feature multiple products
 - Automatic addition of your Amazon affiliate ID to all product links
 - Easy to customize and extend